botacode-gh/botacode-gh/README.md

   - schedule employee shifts,
   - plan & implement marketing strategies,
   - and way more!
 - **LetsSee**: Keep track of shows and movies you've watched, are watching, and want to watch.
 Manage and share these lists.
 It'll even help you choose what to watch based on your previous choices!
+No, I don't really care that something like this already exists.

-## Stuff to learn!
+<h2 id="learnlist">Stuff to learn</h2>
 Like this code from *[Quake III Arena](https://en.wikipedia.org/wiki/Fast_inverse_square_root#Overview_of_the_code)*, I don't know what it does, but I heard it's ingenious and I want to understand it!
 ```c
 float Q_rsqrt( float number )